-In Guernsey, this material is distributed by HSBC Private Banking (C.I.), which is the trading name of HSBC Private Bank (Suisse) SA, Guernsey Branch, with registered office in Arnold House, St Julian's Avenue, St Peter Port, Guernsey, GY1 3NF.
+In Guernsey, this material is distributed by HSBC Private Bank (C.I.), which is the trading name of HSBC Private Bank (Suisse) SA, Guernsey Branch, with registered office in Arnold House, St Julian's Avenue, St Peter Port, Guernsey, GY1 3NF.
 HSBC Private Bank (Suisse) SA, Guernsey Branch is licensed by the Guernsey Financial Services Commission for Banking, Credit, Insurance Intermediary and Investment Business.
 HSBC Private Bank (Suisse) SA is registered in Switzerland under UID number CHE-101.727.921, with registered office in Quai des Bergues 9-17, 1201 Geneva (GE), Switzerland.
-HSBC Private Bank (Suisse) SA is licensed as a Bank and Securities Dealer by the Swiss Financial Market Supervisory Authority FINMA.
+HSBC Private Bank (Suisse) SA is an Agenue des a Bank and Securities Dealer by the Swiss Financial Market Supervisory Authority FINMA.

-In Jersey, this material is issued by HSBC Bank plc, Jersey Branch: HSBC House, Esplanade, St. Helier, Jersey, JE1 1HS.
+In Jersey, this material is issued by HSBC Bank plc, Jersey Branch, HSBC House, Esplanade, St. Helier, Jersey, JE1 1HS.
 HSBC Bank plc, Jersey Branch is regulated by the Jersey Financial Services Commission for Banking, General Insurance Mediation, Fund Services and Investment Business.
 HSBC Bank plc is registered in England and Wales, number 14259.
 Registered office 8 Canada Square, London, E14 5HQ.
 HSBC Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

-In Isle of Man, this material is issued by HSBC Bank plc, Clinch's House, Douglas, Isle of Man IM99 1RZ, which is licensed and regulated by the Isle of Man Financial Services Authority.
-HSBC Bank plc is registered in England and Wales number 14259.
-Registered office: 8 Canada Square, London, E14 5HQ.
+In Isle of Man, this material is issued by HSBC Bank plc, Clinch's House, Douglas, Isle of Man IM99 1RZ.
+HSBC Bank plc is licensed and regulated by the Isle of Man Financial Services Authority.
+HSBC Bank plc is registered in England and Wales, number 14259.
+Registered office 8 Canada Square, London, E14 5HQ.
 HSBC Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

 In France, this material is distributed by HSBC Private Bank Luxembourg French Branch - SIREN 911 971 083 RCS Paris.
-HSBC Private Banking in France is subject to approval and control by the Autorité de Contrôle Prudentiel et de Résolution [Prudential Control and Resolution Authority].
-HSBC Private Banking is a Branch of HSBC Private Bank (Luxembourg) S.A.
-18 Boulevard de Kockelscheuer L-1821 Luxembourg, Public Limited Luxembourg Company with share capital of : 160.000.000 euros, RCS Luxembourg : B52461, Trade and Companies Register of Paris Bank and Insurance Intermediary registered with the Organisme pour le Registre des Intermédiaires en Assurances [Organisation for the Register of Insurance Intermediaries] under no. 2011CM008 (www.orias.fr) - Intra-community VAT number: R34911971083.
-HSBC Private Banking in France - Registered office: 38, avenue Kléber 75116 Paris- FRANCE- Tel. +33 (0) 1 49 52 20 00.
+HSBC Private Bank in France is subject to approval and control by the Autorité de Contrôle Prudentiel et de Résolution [Prudential Control and Resolution Authority].
+HSBC Private Bank is a Branch of HSBC Private Bank (Luxembourg) S.A.
+18 Boulevard de Kockelscheuer L-1821 Luxembourg, Public Limited Luxembourg Company with share capital of : 160.000.000 euros, RCS Luxembourg : B52461, Trade and Companies Register of Paris Bank and Insurance Intermediary registered with the Organisme pour le Registre des Intermédiaires en Assurances [Organisation for the Register of Insurance Intermediaries] under no. 2011CM008 (www.orias.fr) - Intra-community VAT number: FR34911971083.
+HSBC Private Bank in France - Registered office: 38, avenue Kléber 75116 Paris- FRANCE

-In or from Switzerland, this marketing material is distributed by HSBC Private Bank (Suisse) SA, a bank regulated by the Swiss Financial Market Supervisory Authority FINMA, whose office is located at Quai des Bergues 9-17, 1201 Genève, Switzerland.
+In or from Switzerland, this marketing material is distributed by HSBC Private Bank (Suisse) SA, a bank regulated by the Swiss Financial Market Supervisory Authority FINMA, whose office is located at Quai des Bergues 9-17, 1201 Geneva, Switzerland.
 This document does not constitute independent financial research and has not been prepared in accordance with the Swiss Bankers Association's "Directive on the Independence of Financial Research", or any other relevant body of law.
+In Abu Dhabi Global Markets (ADGM), this material is distributed by, HSBC Bank Middle East Limited, ADGM Branch, Al Sila Tower, The Executive Center, Level 12, PO BOX 764648, Abu Dhabi, is regulated by the ADGM Financial Services Regulatory Authority (FSRA) and lead regulated by the Dubai Financial Services Authority (DFSA).
+Contents in this document are directed at FSRA defined Professional Clients and only a Person meeting this criteria should act upon it.